-The city takes pride in its cultural landscape with ancient churches, art museums and history
+The city of Zurich in Switzerland takes pride in its cultural landscape with ancient churches, art museums and history galore

-Switzerland’s largest city, with more than 400,000 inhabitants, and a vibrant cultural landscape.
+Zurich in Switzerland is the largest city, with more than 400,000 inhabitants, and a vibrant cultural landscape.
 It’s a magnet for thousands who flock to this international hub for business, pleasure and religious reasons.
-Located on the Limmat River and Lake Zurich, the city boasts large and influential financial, industrial and commercial sectors.
-Zurich is a hub for railways, highways and air traffic.
+Located on the sparkling Limmat River and Lake Zurich, the city boasts large and influential financial, industrial and commercial sectors.
+Accordingly, Zurich is a hub for railways, highways and air traffic.
 Both Zurich’s airport and its railway station (called the Hauptbahnhof ) are the largest and busiest in the country.
-Numerous trains leave daily for France, Italy, Austria, Germany and beyond.
+In fact, numerous trains leave daily for France, Italy, Austria, Germany and beyond.

-Founded by the Romans in 15 B.C., Zurich has been settled for more than 2,000 years, and even traces of civilization dating back 6,400 years have been found there.
-During the Middle Ages, Zurich gained the privileged status of imperial immediacy, which freed it from the authority of local lords and placed it under the authority of the emperor.
+Founded by the Romans in 15 B.C., Zurich in Switzerland has been settled for more than 2,000 years.
+Even more, traces of civilization dating back an impressive 6,400 years have been found in Zurich.
+During the Middle Ages, the city gained the privileged status of imperial immediacy, which freed it from the authority of local lords and placed it under the authority of the emperor.
 In 1519 Zurich emerged as a primary center of the Protestant Reformation in Europe under the leadership of Huldrych Zwingli.

 Zwingli, one of several early church reformers, is regarded as the founder of Swiss Protestantism.
 In 1518 Zwingli’s growing influence secured for him the office of “people’s priest” at the Grossmünster (Great Cathedral) in Zurich.
-Many churches and monuments can be seen on guided tours that trace the trail of Christianity and the Reformation.
+As a result, many churches and monuments can be seen on guided tours that trace the trail of Christianity and the Reformation.
 Tours also highlight the importance of Heinrich Bullinger, the Protestant theologian responsible for sustaining the Reformation in Zurich.
-Bearing witness to the Reformation are several places where early church reformers lived or preached.
+Additionally, bearing witness to the Reformation are several places where early church reformers lived or preached.

-The Grossmünster, Fraumünster, Predigerkirche, Wasserkirche and St. Peter’s churches, all played important roles in the Reformation, and Zurich continues to celebrate the anniversary of 500 Years of the Reformation.
+The Grossmünster, Fraumünster, Predigerkirche, Wasserkirche and St. Peter’s churches, all played important roles in the Reformation.
+Accordingly, Zurich continues to celebrate the anniversary of 500 Years of the Reformation.
 The Grossmünster is said to have been founded by Charlemagne; legend says the church was built on the graves of the city’s patron saints, Felix and Regula.

-To get around the city, the Zurich Card, available at the main train station or Zurich Airport, entitles users to free transportation, and offers a host of price reductions and even free admission to many museums and attractions, including the Swiss National Museum, Kunsthaus Zurich, Archaeological Collection of the University of Zurich, Kunsthalle Zurich for contemporary art and the Zurich Tram Museum.
+To get around the city, the Zurich Card, available at the main train station or Zurich Airport, entitles users to free transportation.
+Equally important, it offers a host of price reductions and even free admission to many museums and attractions.
+This includes the Swiss National Museum, Kunsthaus Zurich, Archaeological Collection of the University of Zurich, Kunsthalle Zurich for contemporary art and the Zurich Tram Museum.
 The Zurich Card also offers attractive discounts at selected stores and restaurants.

-In 2019 and 2020, Zurich will be celebrating with special exhibits revolving around the theme “Art, Architecture, Culture and Design.”
+In 2019 and 2020, Zurich celebrated its vibrant cultural landscape with special exhibits revolving around the theme “Art, Architecture, Culture and Design.”
 With its impressive list of art museums and collections, art galleries and art fairs, Zurich is internationally recognized as a leader in the field.
 Certainly, the region’s cultural landscape can be explored through the many fine exhibits.

 Shopping or simply walking the famous Bahnhofstrasse, one of Europe’s premier retail corridors, is a must-do.
 Each section of the city offers its own unique shopping experiences, from upscale to traditional stores in the Old Town to urban labels in trendy Zurich West.
 Fine chocolates, watches and jewelry top shoppers’ lists.